2022 Nissan Rogue Pros Vs Cons. Should You Buy?

 7. Looks Refined

-This SUV has a handsome appearance.
-It's tall and has a wide stance, and it has some elegant curves built into it.
-It's fortunate to come standard with LED headlights, LED daytime running lights, and LED taillights, and it can have LED fog lights, too.
+The SUV strikes a head-turning design.
+It stands tall and has a wide stance, boasting elegant curves that add to its overall handsome appearance.
+It's fortunate to come standard with LED headlights, LED daytime running lights, and LED taillights.
+You can even opt for LED fog lights, which come in handy during foggy or misty weather.
 The wheel sizes range from 17 inches to 19 inches.
-A rear spoiler and available roof rails add to the athletic nature of the Nissan.
+And for an extra athletic touch, a rear spoiler and roof rails are available.

 So many convenient elements can be found around the Rogue's cabin and even outside of it.
 Its side mirrors can have built-in heaters and LED turn signals, and it can have a power-operated or motion-activated liftgate.
 Some models come with tri-zone automatic climate control, and all have rear passenger vents.
 Further, remote engine start and the Nissan Intelligent Key smart entry system are both available, with every trim having remote keyless entry and push-button start.
 All of these little pieces can work to enhance the overall driving experience.